Sigmmma/c20/src/content/h1/tags/gbxmodel/readme.md

 * `head`: Sets headshot areas for [damage_effect][].

 Regions render in the order they are stored in the tag.
 When naming regions, consider that they will be sorted by name when compiled into the `.gbxmodel`.
-This can be important for [skyboxes][sky] and objects with multiple layers of alpha-blended transparent shaders which aren't [z-culled][z-buf] and need a correct sorting order to be explicitly defined, assuming the object is viewed mostly from one direction.
+This can be important for [skyboxes][skyboxes#regions] and objects with multiple layers of alpha-blended transparent shaders which aren't [z-culled][z-buf] and need a correct sorting order to be explicitly defined, assuming the object is viewed mostly from one direction.

 # Permutations
 A permutation is a randomly selected variation of a [region](#regions).
 They are often used to give [bipeds][biped] visual variety.
 Some permutations have special behaviour in-engine: